 Amazon Lightsail is AWS's service that offers developer-friendly cloud servers.
 Unlike Amazon EC2, which is extremely complicated and intended for usage by sysadmins instead of developers, Amazon Lightsail offers a simplified workflow for launching servers.

 However, Amazon Lightsail is not intended for people completely new to cloud servers.
 Using Lightsail requires you to be familiar with SSH public key authentication.
 If you are not, you should continue to use providers like DigitalOcean that support both password authentication and public key authentication.

 To create your Amazon Lightsail server, first, sign in to your AWS account and click Create instance.

 Because ServerPilot will only install on a clean server with no existing web stack or applications, click Base OS to pick your instance image.
-Then, click Ubuntu 18.04 LTS or Ubuntu 20.04 LTS.
+Then, click Ubuntu 18.04 LTS, Ubuntu 20.04 LTS, or Ubuntu 22.04 LTS.